Rodrigo Reyes, the Chivas youth player who plays in Canada thanks to an application and Marcelo Leaño

 The Mexican defender shares his experiences in Canadian soccer and the main differences he finds in relation to Liga MX

 Rodrigo Reyes was one of the three Mexicans who played the 2021 season of the Canadian Premier League, the First Division of Canada.
-Kings, youth squad of Chivas, came to football in the country of the maple leaf thanks to the coaching staff of the Valor FC discovered it in the app InStat Scout, through which they presented an offer, same as Marcelo Michel Leaño led him to the 20-year-old central defender.
+Kings, youth squad of Chivas, came to soccer in the country of the maple leaf thanks to the fact that the coaching staff of the Valor FC discovered it in the app InStat Scout, through which they presented an offer, same as Marcelo Michel Leaño took him to the 20-year-old central defender.

 InStat Scout is a platform with interactive videos, statistics and graphics of more than 960 thousand players in the world, including Rodrigo Reyes, who qualifies as ‘rare’ the way in which he found out about the proposal of the Value FC last June, after he had finished his participation in the U-20 of Chivas.